Tips & Tricks

 - Double-click the sketch and start drawing your shapes.

-- Make sure you fully constrain your scetch.
+- Make sure you fully constrain (youtube link) your scetch.
 Use the dimensions you entered in the spreadsheet to help: Double-click your dimensional constraint and type

 =or press the tiny round